-While the UK is still a member of the EU, UK citizens traveling to Europe only need their passport to enter the other member countries.
-However, this will change after the Brexit transition period and, as of late 2022, ETIAS for British citizens will be a requirement.
+While the UK is subject to its transition agreement with the EU, UK citizens traveling to Europe only need their passport to enter the other member countries.
+However, this will change after the Brexit transition period and, as of late 2022, ETIAS for British citizenswill be a requirement.

 The ETIAS visa waiver for Europe is being developed to improve the security and border control of Europe following concerns over terrorism and immigration.
 It will be similar to both the US (ESTA) and Canadian (eTA) models which have already been implemented.

 When people apply for ETIAS, they will be screened using a number of European security databases including Interpol and Europol.
 Anyone who poses a security threat will be identified and prevented from reaching European soil.

 Traveling to Europe from the UK: How does it work now?

-At the moment, there is no need for a Europe visa waiver for British citizens.
-UK citizens have EU passports which means they can move freely and even work in other countries in the region.
+At the moment, there is no need for a European visa waiver for British citizens.
+UK citizens can move freely and even work in other countries in the region.
 They only need to show their UK passport to be able to enter any EU country.

 The free movement of people is one of the EU’s key principles.
-Once the UK is no longer a part of the political union, British people will no longer be able to move around the continent as freely as before.
+Once the UK is no longer a part of the union’s regulatory framework, British people will no longer be able to move around the continent as freely as before.